 a while, avoiding summer’s sleepless heat.

-Now dreams resume their extra layers, Ted,
+Now dreams resume their layers on our bed,

 laying in their stores before the wind and snow.